On this page: IntroductionMarine Staff Scientist |

 The successful candidate should be detail-oriented and have a track record of excellent interpersonal and communication skills.
 Essential qualifications include:

-• Bachelor’s degree or preferably higher in biology or a related field, with substantial experience in marine systems
+• Master’s degree in biology or a related field, with substantial experience in marine systems

 • Excellent verbal and written communication skills, including scientific and technical writing as well as an ability to effectively communicate with a wide range of stakeholders